1962 Los Angeles Dodgers season: Records and achievements

 In 1962 two players set Los Angeles Dodgers team records that still stand.
 Tommy Davis, batting in the heart of the Dodgers' batting order, had a season that in another season might have earned him the National League Most Valuable Player (MVP) award.
 Davis set Dodger records with 230 hits and 153 runs batted in that have never been matched.
 In addition, Davis won the National League batting title with a .346 batting average, he scored 120 runs himself, and he also hit 27 doubles and 27 home runs.
 Davis finished third in the voting for the MVP trophy.

 The winner of the MVP was Davis's teammate Maury Wills, who set the all-time Dodger record of 104 stolen bases.
 This was also a major league season record until it was broken in 1974 by Lou Brock.
 Wills also led the league in playing in all 165 of the Dodgers' games (including their three-game playoff with the Giants) and with 695 at-bats.
 The 165 games played in a single season remains an all-time major league record, and is unlikely to be broken under the current major league rules.
 Wills totaled 208 hits and 130 runs scored, and he also led the league with 10 triples.
 To top it off, Wills won the Gold Glove at shortstop.
 All of this impressed the voters for the MVP more than Davis's performance did.

-Maury Wills (104) and Willie Davis (32) set an MLB record with the most stolen bases by 2 teammates with 136.
-The Dodgers OF consisting of Tommy Davis in LF, Willie Davis in CF and Frank Howard in RF provided most Of the Power for the Dodgers as Tommy Davis hit 27 HRs with 153 RBIs - Willie Davis (who was voted the NL Sophomore Of the year in 1962) hit 21 HRs with 85 RBIs and Big Frank Howard jacked 31 HRs with 118 RBIs.
+Maury Wills (104) and Willie Davis (32) set an MLB record with the most stolen bases by two teammates with 136.
+The Dodgers OF consisting of Tommy Davis in LF, Willie Davis in CF and Frank Howard in RF provided most of the power for the Dodgers as Tommy Davis hit 27 HRs with 153 RBIs - Willie Davis (who was voted the NL Sophomore Of the Year in 1962) hit 21 HRs with 85 RBIs and Big Frank Howard jacked 31 HRs with 118 RBIs.

 Another Dodger, Don Drysdale, won the Cy Young Award as the best pitcher in Major League Baseball.
 Drysdale led the league with 25 wins, 41 games started, 19 complete games, 314 innings pitched, and 232 strikeouts.
-He only suffered nine lost games, and he also finished fifth in the voting for the MVP trophy.
+He only suffered nine losses, and he also finished fifth in the voting for the MVP award.